0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 {% include image.html url="/images/pcap_screenshot.png" description="Included capture" style="width: 50vh;" %}
 </center>

-The code seems to implement a secure channel or tunnel.
+The code seems to implement a secure channel or tunnel of some sort.
 Looking at the capture, the secret itself appears to be is a 20 part file downloaded from an HTTP server.
 The upstream channel is passed plaintext, so we can see the `GET` requests, but the downstream HTTP responses are encrypted using the secure tunnel.
 Our mission is to somehow decrypt the ciphertexts, and extract the 20 file parts.

-The gist of it

 We'll start by overviewing the underlying cipher system and its components.
 # KappaCrypto
-{% include captioned_image.html url="/images/cipher_design.svg" style="width: 80vh" description="Overview of the KappaCrypto cipher system" %}
 The cipher system presented in the challenge is called `KappaCrypto`.
 It comprises several components - a `KappaTunnelHandler` class implements an interface for a basic Python `ThreadedTCPServer`.
 Inside the tunnel, a `KappaChannel` object is instantiated, which processes messages in the upstream and downstream channels, wrapping them in `KappaMsg` objects, and then serializing them into `KappaPacket` objects which are finally sent through the tunnel.